Children's Rights Litigation Committee

 - Training that includes a spring teleconference, online programs, and training DVDs (for example, the award-winning Interviewing the Child Client)

 - Opportunities to write for committee publications and participate in one or more active subcommittees

 Whether you want to receive Children’s Rights, learn from and network with children’s lawyers from around the country, contribute to our programs and publications, or all of the above, join us.
 Section of Litigation members may join as many committees as they like at no charge.

 Visit our Programs & Materials page for our latest teleconfencere titled From 17–21: What Lawyers, Judges, and Agencies Should Be Doing for Kids Aging out of Foster Care.
 The complimentary webinar took place on March 12, 2013 and you can listen to the audio and download materials from the program.

 The goal of the project is to work in favor of strong monitoring and enforcement by the Department of Education’s Office for Civil Rights (OCR) and the Department of Justice of discriminatory practices by school districts that lead to a “school-to-prison” pipeline.
 The committee hosted a round table discussion focused on the use of the disparate impact analysis in complaints with the OCR.
 Panelists discuss how the accountability project can strategically use this theory to meet its goals.
-For more information and to get involved, email email@example.com.
+For more information visit the website and to get involved, email email@example.com.

 Right to Counsel for Children

 The CRLC would welcome your participation in the committee's efforts to secure a right to counsel for children in all child welfare cases.